-Wading boots often come with crappy insoles.
+Wading boots often come with crappy insoles and shoe inserts.
 These insoles then need a replacement, and you have to be considerate while shopping for one.
 The best insoles for wading boots take the stress off your feet.
 They can be the difference between a fun or flop day at fishing.

 I tested tonnes of fly fishing boots insoles and found ten that performed best.
-Here I present honest reviews for each of best insoles for wading boots with a helpful buying guide at the end.
+Here I present honest reviews for each of the best insoles for wading boots with a helpful buying guide at the end.

 Carhartt Footbed CMI9000 Insoles tops the list of best insoles for wading boots.
 And Dr. Scholl’s Custom Fit Orthotic Inserts as a runner-up.
 Both are best for painful feet and are suited for both freshwater and saltwater conditions.